seanpringle/goomwwm/goomwwm.md

 When run with **-cli** (command line interface) goomwwm may be used to dispatch commands to another running instance of goomwwm.
 Valid arguments are:

+-exec
+:	Switch to another window manager in place (without restarting X).

+	goomwwm -cli -exec dwm

+-notice
+:	Instruct goomwwm to display something via the popup message box.

+	goomwwm -cli -notice "Hello World!"

+-quit
+:	Exit goomwwm.

+	goomwwm -cli -quit

 -restart
 :	Restart a running goomwwm instance in place (without restarting X).
 Useful for reloading .goomwwmrc or upgrading to a new version.

 	goomwwm -cli -restart

--exec
-:	Switch to another window manager in place (without restarting X).

-	goomwwm -cli -exec dwm

 -ruleset
-:	Switch to rule set by name.
+:	Execute a rule set by name.

 	goomwwm -cli -ruleset alpha

--quit
-:	Exit goomwwm.

-	goomwwm -cli -quit

 # SEE ALSO